 - Fungal and bacterial secondary metabolites as sources of bioremediation and other biotechnological applications

-- Leadership role in the direction of research on various aspect of ‘Wood Mycology’ as well as industry liaison on commercial and government funded research in wood preservation.
+- Leadership role in the direction of research on various aspect of ‘Wood Mycology’ and “Bioactives molecules” as well as industry liaison on commercial and government funded research in wood preservation/modification.

 - Quality scientific research and leadership locally and internationally led to placing in prestigious awards, such as ‘McDiarmid Young Scientist Award’ in 2008.

-- One of the principal investigators and partners (as a sub-contractor) for MBIE funded Auckland University lead “Biocide Toolbox” programme (2014-2020).
+- A principal investigator and partner (as a sub-contractor) for MBIE funded Auckland University lead “Biocide Toolbox” programme (2014-2020).

 - As a Group Leader Bioactives (2005-2009) built a team for bio-based preservative research.
 Successful development of integrated bio-protection system of sapstain control.